prometheus/docs/content/docs/introduction/codelab.md

   scrape_interval: "15s"     # By default, scrape targets every 15 seconds.
   evaluation_interval: "15s" # By default, evaluate rules every 15 seconds.

-  # Attach these extra labels to all timeseries collected by this Prometheus instance.
+  # Attach these extra labels to all time series collected by this Prometheus instance.
   labels: {
     label: {
       name: "monitor"